01 of 07

 Brown Algae Picture Gallery

-The Brown Algae Photo Gallery contains a number of algae species which are in the Division Heterokontophyta and found in the Hawaiian and Indo-Pacific areas of the Pacific Ocean.
-Many of these alga are found on live rock in marine aquariums.
+The brown algae photo gallery contains several algae species that are in the division Heterokontophyta and found in the Hawaiian and Indo-Pacific areas of the Pacific Ocean.
+Many of these algae are found on live rock in marine aquariums.
 Some of these algae are useful in aquariums for reducing nitrates and phosphate levels.

 02 of 07